lucyhuhu/MTA_Subway_Project/README.md

-This program uses oandas to analyze MTA subway data to determine optimal placement for subway advertising.
+This program uses functions to determine the average waiting time for customers.